Cost of Owning a Rottweiler

 Owning a Rottweiler is a significant financial commitment over their 8-10 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+The Rottweiler typically weighs 80-135 lbs and lives 8-10 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 Living with a Rottweiler means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 First-Year Expenses